bigscience-workshop/petals/README.md

 ```

 This will host a part of LLaMA-65B with optional [Guanaco](https://huggingface.co/timdettmers/guanaco-65b) adapters on your machine.
 You can also host `meta-llama/Llama-2-70b-hf`, `meta-llama/Llama-2-70b-chat-hf`, `bigscience/bloom`, `bigscience/bloomz`, and other compatible models from 🤗 [Model Hub](https://huggingface.co/models), or [add support](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-Petals) for new model architectures.

+🦙 **Want to host LLaMA 2?** Request access to its weights at the ♾️ [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and 🤗 [Model Hub](https://huggingface.co/meta-llama/Llama-2-70b-hf) (use the same email), generate an 🔑 [access token](https://huggingface.co/settings/tokens), then add the `--token YOUR_TOKEN` argument to the commands above.

 🔒 Hosting a server does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).